freemansoft/ESP8266-MicroPython/README.md

 ```

 ## Execution
+You can exercise the utilities in this package from the REPL.
+This assumes that you have
+1. Correctly configured config.py
+1. Pushed the files to the ESP8266 as specified above

-enter the REPL from `rshell` with
+Enter the REPL from `rshell` with
 ```
 repl
 ```

-connect to the internet with
+Connect to local wifi with
 ```
 from main import main
 main()
 ```
 Now flash the lights
 ```
 from toggle import toggle_pin
 toggle_pin(2,1000,10)
 ```
 Terminate the MicroPython program
 ```
 ctrl-c
 ```
 Exit the REPL with
 ```
 ctrl-x
 ```

 ## Sample Output
 ```